bridenmj/wound-forecasting/README.md

 generative modeling, and wound-healing progression.
 The data depict porcine wounds rather than human clinical cases.
 Generated images are not clinical measurements, and the released models are not medical devices and must not be used for diagnosis, treatment selection, or patient care.
-Evaluation was conducted on a small subject-held-out research dataset.

 ## License